CKawara/Dish-E/README.md

 # Dish-E
 Dish-E is web app where users can search for a meal using only one main ingredient that they have and get different recommendations.
 The reccomendations come with a recipe instruction and a youtube video of further explanation.
-It was built using Figma for the UI design, HTML for structuring, CSS for styling, Javascrip and JQuery for functionality and the MealDB API for reccomendation.
+It was built using Figma for the UI design, HTML for structuring, CSS for styling, Javascript and JQuery for functionality and the MealDB API for reccomendation.

 The name Dish-E comes from the word "Dishi" which means eat in Kenyan Slang.